alongd/RMG-Py/documentation/source/users/arkane/input.rst

 Syntax
 ======

-The format of CanTherm input files is based on Python syntax.
-In fact, CanTherm input files are valid Python source code, and this is used to facilitate reading of the file.
+The format of Arkane input files is based on Python syntax.
+In fact, Arkane input files are valid Python source code, and this is used to facilitate reading of the file.